 An academic internship is an off-campus learning/practicing experience in which students apply a body of knowledge and skills in a structured "real world" setting.
 Credit is available through some departments to qualified students in their majors.
-The registrar reserves the course numbers ending in 81 to designate an internship in all participating departments.
 Inquiries should be directed to department chairpersons.